-Focusing on the passion and pride, this certainly spills onto the food culture.
+Focusing on the passion and pride Italian’s are known for, this certainly spills into the food culture.
 Italian regional food traditions and specialities are guarded with fierce pride.

 Just as the Italians have successfully preserved so much of the beauty of their Renaissance art and architecture, they’ve also kept hold of food traditions, too, and guard them well.

 UNESCO has even recognised the fabled Mediterranean Diet including fresh tomatoes, olive oil and garlic on a list of Intangible Cultural Heritage of Humanity.